Skip to main content

 Alexander Pyles

-Alexander Pyles is a Philip Merrill College of Journalism lecturer and director of the audience engagement bureau for Capital News Service, the college’s student-staffed news organization with bureaus and news teams in Annapolis, Baltimore, College Park and Washington, D.C.
+Pyles joined the Merrill College faculty in 2019 as a lecturer and director of the audience engagement bureau for Capital News Service, the college’s student-staffed news organization with bureaus and news teams in Annapolis, Baltimore, College Park and Washington, D.C.
+He directed the audience engagement bureau until the end of 2023.

-An award-winning journalist and teacher, Pyles joined Merrill College’s full-time faculty in 2019 after teaching part time since 2012.
+An award-winning journalist and teacher, Pyles was Merrill College's communications manager before joining the full-time faculty in 2019 after teaching part time since 2012.

 Previously, he was a reporter and editor for several news organizations.